manuelbomi/An-Enterprise-LLM-System-for-HealthCare-Applications/README.md

 If the Solution Architect does not have access keys to a particular Pinecone database, the Solution Architect can just create a new index on Pinecone, and then warehouse the vector embeddings of the new dataset on the newly created Pinecone index.

 ### Create Pinecone Vector Database
-To deploy the solution for other applications in enterprise settings, the Solution Engineer must first create a Pinecone database that warehouses the vector embeddings of the dataset of the desired application.
+To deploy the solution for other applications in enterprise settings, the Solution Architect must first create a Pinecone database that warehouses the vector embeddings of the dataset of the desired application.
 Infographs detailing how the Solution Engineer may set up a free instance of the Pinecone vector database are provided below:

 ---